Over 40? All You Need To Know About Looking Stunning In Pictures

 Camera Phone Photo Tips

 Learning how to take photos will also help with being in front of the camera.
 Cameras on phones have come a long way and take great pictures.
 They are also much more convenient to use because you most likely always have a phone nearby.
-Now is the perfect time to start taking more pictures and with the hope that it might lead to actually enjoy being in them.
+Now is the perfect time to start taking more pictures and with the hope that it might lead to actually enjoying being in them.

 - Shoot pictures in landscape format because they are easier to crop and much more flattering